willibrandon/FileSnap/README.md

 This example demonstrates how to use FileSnap to implement a simple backup and restore system, including capturing, comparing, and restoring file system snapshots, with incremental snapshots.

-## Future Plans
+## Next Steps

+Here are some potential future enhancements for the FileSnap library:

+- **Snapshot Analysis**: Add support for analyzing snapshots to provide insights such as the most frequently modified files, largest files, and directories with the most changes.
-- **Cloud Storage Support**: Adding support for cloud storage to store and retrieve snapshots from cloud providers.
+- **Cloud Storage Integration**: Integrate with cloud storage providers (e.g., AWS S3, Azure Blob Storage, Google Cloud Storage) to store and retrieve snapshots.
+- **Real-time Monitoring**: Implement real-time monitoring of file system changes and automatically capture snapshots based on detected changes.
+- **Snapshot Encryption**: Add support for encrypting snapshots to enhance security and protect sensitive data.
+- **Improved Performance**: Optimize the performance of snapshot capturing, comparison, and restoration processes, especially for large file systems.
+- **User Interface**: Develop a user-friendly graphical interface for managing snapshots, viewing differences, and restoring file system states.
-- **Different Compression Algorithms**: Adding support for different compression algorithms to provide more options for optimizing storage.
+- **API Enhancements**: Extend the API to provide more customization options and support additional use cases.
-- **Additional Metadata**: Capturing and storing additional metadata for more detailed snapshots.

 ## Contributing